 - If a User does not accept a change to any Fees, then it can simply terminate its Account.

-All Fees are quoted in Australian dollars, however transactions may be processed in an equivalent foreign currency (such as US dollars or British pounds).
+All Fees are quoted in US dollars, however transactions may be processed in an equivalent foreign currency (such as British pounds).

 For Users in Australia, GST is applicable to any Fees charged by the Company to the User.
 Unless expressed otherwise, all Fees shall be deemed inclusive of GST.
 The Company will provide the User with a Tax Invoice for any payments.